-An at-home detox is simply when a person attempts to undergo this process at home, on their own, without any medical supervision.
+At-home detox is when a person attempts to go through detoxification from drugs or alcohol at home, on their own, without any medical supervision.

 Is an At-home Detox Safe?

-Delirium tremens – the onset of confusion and autonomic hyperactivity after stopping alcohol consumption after physical dependence has formed – can lead to death.
-A person experiencing delirium tremens may develop a fever and become tachycardic, meaning the person has a rapid heartbeat.
-It’s estimated that 1-5 percent of people who develop delirium tremens die from it.
-Generally, delirium tremens develops three days after a person stops drinking, but it can happen anywhere from 2–10 days after stopping, even though withdrawal symptoms may start as early as six hours after a person’s peak intoxication level.
-According to the National Institute on Alcohol Abuse and Alcoholism, more than 5 percent of people who attempt a detoxification on their own without the assistance of a medical professional develop delirium tremens.
+Delirium tremens typically develops 3 days after a person stops drinking, but can happen anywhere from 2–10 days after last use, even though withdrawal symptoms may start as soon as 6 hours after peak intoxication.
+According to the National Institute on Alcohol Abuse and Alcoholism, more than 5% of people who attempt detoxification from alcohol on their own without medical assistance develop delirium tremens.

 What Are the Risks of Detoxing at Home?

 Due to the discomfort of withdrawal, those who attempt to detox on their own often return to using the substance in an effort to make withdrawal symptoms go away.
-Risk of overdose is high in these instances, so an at-home detox is inherently less safe than medical detox as a result.
+Risk of overdose is high in these instances, so an at-home detox may be inherently less safe than supervised medical detox.

-Withdrawal symptoms vary based on the substance that was abused.
+Withdrawal symptoms vary based on the substance.
 Some examples of physical withdrawal symptoms from opioids include:

 People who experience physical symptoms of alcohol withdrawal may experience the following: